Helena, MT

 Pioneer completed the following major activities:

-Powell County, Montana
+Powell County, MT

-Scope of Work:
+Scope of Work

 As part of the Powell County Modernization project, Pioneer performed detailed survey, structure inventory, and site visits on the Clark Fork, Blackfoot, and Little Blackfoot Rivers and their tributaries.
-This work included hydraulic structure survey of 105 hydraulic structures, bathymetric channel cross
+This work included hydraulic structure survey of 105 hydraulic structures, bathymetric channel crosssection survey at 182 channel locations and survey of reference marks at 8United States Geological Survey (USGS) gaging stations.
+Structure Inventories of 74 stream spanning structures were performed.
+A total of 66 site visits were performed.
+All survey tasks and data acquisition were performed in accordance with FEMA and DNRC guidance standards.

-Project Performance:
+Project Performance

 Results of the survey tasks were compiled into a report and submitted to DNRC and FEMA.
 The project was completed on schedule and within the original budget.

-Knowledge Enhancement & Lessons Learned:
+Knowledge Enhancement & Lessons Learned

 In the Global Positioning System (GPS) structure survey work early stages, field data was uploaded daily for engineering QA/QC and to expedite the development of structure drawings in AutoCAD.
 The QA/QC team members realized that field crews were collecting more survey points than needed to define the required bridge and culvert elements for modeling.
 These additional points were slowing both QA/QC and drafting efforts.
 In response, Pioneer developed a more concise and standardized list of required survey points and relayed the information to the survey field team.
 This updated method was used for the remainder of the GPS survey data acquisition and increased the efficiency of the survey field team, the QA/QC process, and the hydraulic engineering team.

-Santa Cruz County, Arizona
+Santa Cruz County, AZ

 The Coronado National Forest is a United States National Forest that includes an area of about 1.78 million acres spread throughout mountain ranges in southeastern Arizona and southwestern New Mexico.
 Under CERCLA, officials developed an environmental cleanup plan for the abandoned Harshaw Creek Mines Sites within the forest.